Skip to main content

 image-alt

-Ensure <img> elements have alternate text or a role of none or presentation.
+Verify that <img> elements contain alternate text or have a role of either none or presentation.

 Severity: Critical